-Chris completed his undergraduate degree in Sport and Exercise Sciences at Liverpool John Moores university in 1995 specialising in Biomechanics and Notational Analysis, and stayed in Liverpool to progress to a teaching assistantship and eventually completing an MPhil in The Effects of Forefoot Morphology on the Kinetics and Kinematics of Locomotion.
+Chris completed his undergraduate degree in Sport and Exercise Sciences at Liverpool John Moores University in 1995 specialising in Biomechanics and Notational Analysis, and stayed in Liverpool to progress to a teaching assistantship and eventually completing an MPhil in The Effects of Forefoot Morphology on the Kinetics and Kinematics of Locomotion.
 From Liverpool he moved to the University of Gloucester before settling in Worcester.
-Prior to his career in Sports Science he completed a degree in Aeronautical and Astronautical Engineering, which explains his interest in the mechanical aspects of sport, from not only the body but through to the testing machinery and the equipment used.
+Prior to his career in Sports Science he completed a degree in Aeronautical and Astronautical Engineering at Southampton University, which explains his interest in the mechanical aspects of sport, from not only the body but through to the testing machinery and the equipment used.

 - Post Graduate Certificate in Teaching and Learning in Higher Education

 - MPhil Sports Science - Biomechanical Analysis of Forefoot During Locomotion